-34. In order to address the ambiguity of Directive 2000/59/EC towards some of the key elements related to cost recovery systems, and to achieve a higher level of harmonization, the Directive (EU) 2019/883 provides additional clarification regarding cost recovery systems, such as:

-- fishing vessels and recreational craft are no longer being exempt from the indirect fee system; - elements that determine the "cost" of a PRF, such as the operational and administrative costs but also the net revenues from EPR51-schemes and national/regional funding.
-Further information regarding cost elements are provided in Annex 4 to Directive (EU) 2019/883; - more transparency in relation between the indirect fee and costs; - more harmonized calculation method of significant contribution; - indirect fee element to apply also to sewage (MARPOL Annex IV) and oily waste (MARPOL Annex I, other than cargo residues); - mandatory application of the 100% indirect fee for garbage, including fishing gear and passively fished waste;
+- 34. In order to address the ambiguity of Directive 2000/59/EC towards some of the key elements related to cost recovery systems, and to achieve a higher level of harmonization, the Directive (EU) 2019/883 provides additional clarification regarding cost recovery systems, such as: - fishing vessels and recreational craft are no longer being exempt from the indirect fee system; - elements that determine the "cost" of a PRF, such as the operational and administrative costs but also the net revenues from EPR-schemes and national/regional funding.
+Further information regarding cost elements are provided in Annex 4 to Directive (EU) 2019/883; - more transparency in relation between the indirect fee and costs; - more harmonized calculation method of significant contribution; - indirect fee element to apply also to sewage (MARPOL Annex IV) and oily waste (MARPOL Annex I, other than cargo residues); - mandatory application of the 100% indirect fee for garbage, including fishing gear and passively fished waste; - the costs for the collection and treatment of passively fished waste shall be covered, where appropriate, by revenues generated by alternative financing systems, including waste management schemes and EU, national or regional funding;

-51 Extended Producer Responsibility
+&lt;sup>51 Extended Producer Responsibility